Frequently searched

 What is a peelable booth coating?

 A peelable booth coating is a temporary protective layer for spray booths.
-Overspray adheres to the layer instead of directly to the booth wall.
-During maintenance the layer is pulled off and the substrate stays clean.
+Overspray and paint mist adhere to the coating instead of directly to the booth wall.
+During maintenance the film is pulled off, leaving the substrate clean.

-StripLak is developed for professional paint shops, industrial paint lines, body repair companies, wholesalers and distributors that want to organise booth maintenance more cleanly, predictably and efficiently.
+Peelable protective coating is used by body shops, industrial paint lines, transport companies, manufacturers, wholesalers and distributors that want cleaner booth maintenance and predictable downtime.

 What is the difference between Single Layer and Multi Layer?

 Single Layer and Multi Layer must not be used together in the same layer build-up.
 Choose one system per booth.
-Single Layer contains a release agent and is suitable when you want to peel the layer completely at a fixed maintenance moment, or when intensive use creates so much contamination that spraying over it makes little sense.
+Single Layer contains a release agent and is suitable for complete peeling during scheduled maintenance or heavy contamination.
 Multi Layer is intended for layer build-up: new layers fully adhere to the existing film and merge into one stronger protective film.

 Can Single Layer and Multi Layer be used together?